SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

     ```
    ![Git Commit](./images/commitProject.png)

-9. Now take the copied Git Repository URL which you created and copied in step 5 of 'Creating GitHub Repository' and add this URL pointing as the remote repository.
+9. Now take the copied Git Repository URL which you created and copied in step 5 of **Creating GitHub Repository** and add this URL pointing as the remote repository.

    ```
    git remote add origin <copied Git repository url.git>